Ever got into such horrendous productivity habits that you end up like this:

 - Analyse your results (what worked, what didn’t, whether you want to continue the habit and what you’d change).

 I’ve found this a useful method for learning more about myself and what works for me and therefore for improving my life.
 And now I’m going to apply it to writing, to help drag me out of these terrible not-writing habits I’ve gotten into.
-You can read more about my approach to 28-day experiments here.

 - Write every single day for 28 days, starting Monday 3 October.

 - Write at least 500 words.

 - Do it every single day, including weekends.

 - It has to be personal writing.
 For me, this includes blog posts, course materials, articles, essays, etc. I know what you’re thinking: that doesn’t sound much like personal writing.
 But I basically just mean not client work.

 - Analyse the experiment at the end (i.e. write a blog post about it).